pengxy/SQuAD2_Analysis/README.md

 | Unet | Sep 17, 2018 | Fudan Univ. & Liulishuo Lab | - | 11 | 70.361 | 73.975 | 69.262 | 72.642 | - |
 | FusionNet++ | Aug 15, 2018 | Microsoft Bussiness AI | - | 2 | 72.054 | 74.239 | 70.300 | 72.484 | - |
 | SAN | Aug 21, 2018 | UW and FAIR | - | - | 69.54 | 72.66 | 68.653 | 71.439 | - |

-## Note
-1. I did not list the ensemble models here.
-However, if only ensemble models are available, I will list and mark it as ensemble (with model names in italics).
-2. Anonymous submissions are ignored.
-3. In `Paper` section, `link` means the submitted model is exactly what the paper illustrates. `old-link` means there is somewhat mismatch between the paper and the submitted models.
-4. You will find additional scores of the development set, which is obtained from `PUBLIC` visible worksheets in CodaLab.
-5. The tables are sorted by the `Test-F1` score.

 ## BERT-TF and BERT-PT